Un paso adelante

+A sequel series titled UPA Next premiered on 25 December 2022 on Atresplayer Premium.

 Plot

 The show focuses on the professors and the students of Carmen Arranz, one of the most prestigious art schools in Spain.
 The school is located in Madrid.
 The story follows Lola, Pedro, Rober, Jero, Ingrid, Silvia and Marta.
 They want to be successful singers, dancers and actors but they learn as they go along that the path to fame is not an easy one.